-The history of the Big Ten traces back nearly 120 years to the Palmer House hotel in Chicago, where on January 11, 1895, then-Purdue president James H. Smart and leaders from the University of Chicago, University of Illinois, University of Michigan, University of Minnesota, Northwestern University and University of Wisconsin set out to organize and develop principles for the regulation of intercollegiate athletics.
+The history of the Big Ten traces back more than 120 years to the Palmer House hotel in Chicago, where on January 11, 1895, then-Purdue president James H. Smart and leaders from the University of Chicago, University of Illinois, University of Michigan, University of Minnesota, Northwestern University and University of Wisconsin set out to organize and develop principles for the regulation of intercollegiate athletics.

 At that meeting, a blueprint for the administration of college athletics under the direction of appointed faculty representatives was outlined.
-The presidents’ first known action “restricted eligibility for athletics to bonafide, full-time students who were not delinquent in their studies.”
-That important legislation, along with other legislation that would follow in the coming years, served as the primary building block for amateur intercollegiate athletics.
+The presidents' first known action "restricted eligibility for athletics to bonafide, full-time students who were not delinquent in their studies."
+That important legislation, along with other legislation that would follow in the coming years, served as the primary building block for intercollegiate athletics.